abey79/vpype/README.md

 Here both the line and the circle will be in layer 3.
 If no generator specifies a target layer, then layer 1 is assumed by default.

-Filters such as `translate`, `rotate`, `crop`, etc. modify existing geometries.
+Filters such as `translate`, `rotate`, `crop`, `linemerge`,  etc. modify existing geometries.
 The `--layer` option controls if one, several or all layers will be affected:
 ```
 $ vpype [...] rotate --layer 1 [...]
 $ vpype [...] rotate --layer 1,2,4 [...]